HyperTag/documentation/src/content/cloud-destinations/mixpanel.md

 - `Enable Mixpanel People`: This will enable all of your analytics.identify() calls to get sent to Mixpanel's People.
   - `Events to Increment in People` - Used for segmenting users by event counts and last event date in Mixpanel People.
 List the events that you want to see in Mixpanel People here.
-  - `Add People Properties` - These are set off of `identify` API calls and allow you to explicity set properties that you want to track.
+  - `Add People Properties` - These are set off of `identify` API calls and allow you to explicitly set properties that you want to track.
   - `Add Super Properties` - This lets you explicitly set the super properties that you wish to track.

 _Note that, if `Set All Traits by Default` is enabled, you will not need to specify explicit people or super properties._